BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/README.md

 # IDS703_NLP_BarbaraFlores
-This repository contains the projects completed in the Introduction to Natural Language Processing class at Duke University.
+This repository contains the projects developed in the 'Introduction to Natural Language Processing - IDS703' class at Duke University.